 In our glorious hours of procrastination, it’s not usual to come across a variation of quirky and creative animation produced by amateurs on the internet.
 But how often do we see a web-based animation series that does well in attracting the public’s interest?
 From the team behind Red vs Blue, Rooster Teeth Productions studio is once again making headlines, and this time, it’s with their American ‘anime-styled’ animation series … RWBY.

 The story of RWBY takes place in the world of Remnant which is filled with supernatural forces and demonic creatures known as the ‘Grimm’.
 Leading the way is the rebellious, cloak-clad Ruby Rose with her vicious-looking scythe who is determined to eliminate villains.
-With this enthusiastic potential, she joins Beacon Academy to train alongside fellow Huntsmen and Huntresses where she learns that all students have their own unique weapons and powers containing the mysterious element called ‘Dust’.
+With this enthusiastic potential, she joins Beacon Academy to train alongside fellow Huntsmen and Huntresses.
+It is here at this school where she learns that all students have their own unique weapons and powers containing the mysterious element called ‘Dust’.

-Directed by animator Monty Oum, Monty’s goal was to conceive a series something along the lines of an ‘anime’ but first impressions of RWBY exhibit a similar art direction to Western animated comic series such as Marvel’s Avengers, Ben 10 and Justice League.
-And because of this, RWBY should nostalgically trigger memories of classic TV animation that will delight the inner child within you.
+Directed by animator Monty Oum, Monty’s goal was to conceive a series something along the lines of an ‘anime’ but first impressions of RWBY exhibit a similar art direction to Western animated shows such as Marvel’s Avengers, Ben 10 and Justice League.
+And because of this, RWBY should trigger memories of classic TV animation that will delight the inner child within you.

 Nowadays, children programmes are being dominated by Marvel spinoffs and superhero shows.
 Many of these shows feature stories where the male characters would defend the world from destruction, and since such shows have parallel premise, they ultimately have no distinction.